Contact Us Make a payment Check In

 How Carolina Therapy Connection Can Help

 At Carolina Therapy Connection, we offer sensory integration therapy as part of our comprehensive therapy services for children.
-Our team of skilled occupational therapists is trained to assess your child’s unique sensory processing needs and create a personalized sensory diet that will work for them.
+Our team of skilled occupational therapists assesses your child’s unique sensory processing needs and creates a personalized sensory diet that works for them.
 Whether your child struggles with sensory overload, seeks constant movement, or finds it difficult to focus, we can help with strategies tailored to their needs.
 If you want to learn more about sensory integration and how we incorporate this approach into therapy, including intensives, please schedule an evaluation.
 You can also use this link to explore more about our pediatric intensive therapy services.

 Understanding Therapeutic Listening for Kids